YeoLab/skipper/README.md

 This section details a small example run of Skipper on a subsampled dataset.
 This example assumes that you are working on a linux based system with Slurm set up and have already gone through all installation steps above (including adjusting the example profile).
 1. **Setup an interactive node**
     While this step is technically optional, it is highly recommended to run Skipper on interactive nodes.
-This is especially important for your first Skipper run, as the initial snakeconda installations can eat up a surprising amount of ram (see [troubleshooting](#Troubleshooting)).
+This is especially important for your first Skipper run, when Snakemake downloads and converts the two container images.
 Thus, we recommend filling in the command below with your partition (-p), QOS (-q) and account (-A) information and setting up an interactive node for use with this example.
+Remember to `module load singularitypro/3.11` (or your cluster's equivalent) on the interactive node as well.

     ```bash
     srun -N 1 -c 1 -t 8:00:00 -p -q -A --mem 16G --pty /bin/bash